maxim-saplin/parrot_sft/README.md

 1. Follow a multi-turn chat conversation (aka chat, instruction following, assistant model fine tuning)
 2. Always respond by repeating the last user's message in all caps

-## Hardware considerations
+## Hardware/Software considerations

 The scripts will work on Windows, Linux and macOS.
-Yet Torch/HF libraries are not optimized for macOS hardware, CPU is used as runtime and training is extremely slow (~8h).
-It is recommended to Windows/Linux with NVidia/CUDA GPU available.
+Non CUDA environment will use CPU (any Mac or non NVidia GPU system), training is extremely slow there (~8h on M1 MacBook Pro).

+Python 3.11 works fine, with Python 3.12 there were some runtime issues (HF dependencies can be tricky), didn't bother to troubleshoot.

+Install PyTorch firstly by picking the right command at https://pytorch.org/get-started/locally/, then run `pip install -r requirements.txt` to get all dependencies in place.
+You should be ready to go.

 ## Step 1 - train the model